Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 * git add README.md
 * git commit -m "Initial commit"
 * git branch -M main
-* git remote add origin https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english-galway.git
+* git remote add origin https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english.git
 * git push -u origin main
 ````
-7. From the second commit, I repeated below process and I did this whenever I completed a section or even a group of work
+7. From the second commit, I used the below process and I did it whenever I completed a section or even a group of work in order to make sure to keep the history of my work logged

 ````
-* git add . / to put all new and updated work on the satage in git
+* git add . / to put all new and updated work on the stage in git
 * git commit -m "Example commit" / to commit the work on the stage
 * git push / to update the work in GitHub
 ````